mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 <!--
 Reasoning:
-- Core and abs exercises (Sit Up, Hanging Leg Raise, Plank, Cable Crunch, Russian Twist) target all major core muscle groups for stability, posture, and injury prevention.
+- Core and abs exercises (Sit Up, Hanging Leg Raise, Plank, Cable Crunch, Russian Twist) are ordered from most demanding to least, starting with dynamic compound core work and ending with static holds and rotation.
-- Hanging Leg Raise and Cable Crunch provide both vertical and horizontal core challenges.
+- This order ensures you have the most energy for the hardest core moves and finish with stability and flexibility.
-- Russian Twist adds rotational core work, important for functional strength.
+- Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
 - Exercises use Power Tower, cable, and bodyweight for variety and progression.
 - All choices are beginner-friendly, progressive, and mapped to Garmin Connect for easy tracking.
 References: ACE Fitness, Mayo Clinic, Nerd Fitness.